Componolit/Cappulada/README.md

 - Instances of C++ templates
 - Parent relations in the tree

 The intermediate representation is a tree of classes, functions, types, etc. Each of these entities own a function to generate Ada specification snippets.
 When Ada code is generated the generator traverses the tree and combines those snippets into complete specification files.
-The specifications are aimed to be SPARK compatible as far as it is possible.
+The specifications are aimed to be SPARK compatible where possible.

 The generated Ada code resides in child packages of a single project package.
 This project package provides basic builtin types and hosts C++ code that resides in the `::` namespace.
-To provide a type mapping between C++ and Ada it depends on Adas `Interfaces.C` package.
+To provide a type mapping between C++ and Ada it depends on Ada's `Interfaces.C` package.

 The currently supported C++ features include